Give Today

 Atrium - Holy Vessels - Ciborium

-Christopher J. Kurina was born on January 31, 1938, in Lansford, PA, the son of the late Rudolph and Anna (Valuch) Kurina.
-Christopher attended St. Michael's Parochial School and then St. Anthony of Padua High School in Watkins Glen, NY before entering into the Franciscan Order.
+Christopher J. Kurina was born on January 31, 1938, in Lansford, Pennsylvania, the son of the late Rudolph and Anna (Valuch) Kurina.
+He attended St. Michael’s Parochial School and later St. Anthony of Padua High School in Watkins Glen, New York, before entering the Franciscan Order.
 He was ordained to the priesthood on June 13, 1964.
-He spent his first few years teaching high school at Cardinal Mooney High School in Youngstown, OH, spending many years of his later ministry in Pittsburgh, PA.
-He then worked for Easton Hospital, in Easton, PA, after leaving the priesthood in 1987.
-Cristopher passed away peacefully at the age of 82 on November 20, 2020 after suffering a stroke and fighting a prolonged battle with cancer.